Rhode Island Premises Liability Lawyer

 If you have been injured because of an unreasonably dangerous condition on someone else’s property, you may be entitled to file a premises liability claim to recover compensation for your injuries.

-At Marasco & Nesselbush, LLP, we have the experience and resources to help you with your premises liability claim in Rhode Island, Connecticut or Massachusetts.
+At Marasco & Nesselbush, LLP, we have the experience and resources to help you with your premises liability claim in Rhode Island.
 Our injury lawyers have helped thousands of people and we have recovered millions of dollars on behalf of our clients.
-Our attorneys have been awarded membership in the Multi Million Dollar Advocates Forum and listed in Rhode Island Super Lawyers.
+Our attorneys have been awarded membership in the Multi-Million Dollar Advocates Forum and listed in Rhode Island Super Lawyers.